Skip to content

 Though Highly Sensitive Power is not being added to, there’s still enough traffic to the site (which makes me happy) to warrant adding tools for searchers.
 I want you to have an easy time finding what you needed in the two years of articles here supporting sensitivity and creativity.

-If you have any questions, please feel free to contact me at my new website, The Curious Writer (a field guide for finding your own way).
+If you have any questions, please feel free to contact me at my new website, The Curious Writer (a field guide for finding your own way) The Writer’s Shepherd (find your words. share your wisdom.) — same site, better name.

 I hope you’re thriving, well, and happy.